timwarnock/best-practices-and-notes/good-teams.md

 Compare this to a bureaucratic Change Approval Board, which in practice results in Risk Management Theater, or InfoSec Theater, rather than actual risk managements and security.

+The best visual feedback will tie the small incremental changes to measures of customer satisfaction.
+For example, this could include user-engagement metrics, as well as advanced A/B testing (such as multi-armed-bandit algorithms).

 ## Refs